harbalk/deliteful/docs/list/List.md

 See the [`delite/StoreMap`](/delite/docs/master/StoreMap.md) documentation for more information about all the available mapping options.

-If you were not to use the `delite/StoreMap` capabilities but decided to redefine the `itemToRenderItem(item)` method (inherited from [`delite/Store`](/delite/docs/master/Store.md)), be aware that your custom implementation of the method MUST return items that have the same identity than the corresponding store items, as the List is relying on it.
+If you were not to use the `delite/StoreMap` capabilities but decided to redefine the `itemToRenderItem(item)` method (inherited from [`delite/Store`](/delite/docs/master/Store.md)), be aware that your custom implementation of the method MUST return items that have the same identity than the corresponding source items, as the List is relying on it.

 Here is an example of redefinition of the `itemToRenderItem(item)` method, using the default store with an `identityAttribute` value set to the default one, `id`: